Plot PCA Projection

 Optional.
 Statistical scores to pass through for the coloring of the points during plotting.
 If a training data set is passed and

-, then KS-distances (scores) will be calculated under the hood and used to determine point color.
+scores = NULL, then KS-distances (scores) will be calculated under the hood and used to determine point color.
 Can be either a single value (e.g. "red") or a vector of color values the same length as the number of observations.
-This overrides the point color assigned byclasses
+This overrides the point color assigned byclassesabove.- col

-.
+character(1).
 The color of the points.
 Can be either a single value (e.g. "red") or a vector of color values the same length as the number of observations.
-This parameter overrides the point colors determined by both theclasses
+This parameter overrides the point colors determined by both theclassesandscoresparameters above.- samples

 Optional.
 A vector of sample IDs to mark on the projection plot.
 Specified samples are marked with a hollow diamond (see